sergei-mironov/cake3/README.md

 Cake3 is a EDSL for building Makefiles, written in Haskell.
 With cake3, developer can write their build logic in Haskell, obtain clean and safe Makefile and distribute it among the non-Haskell-aware users.
-Currenly, GNU Make is the only backend supported.
+Currently, GNU Make is the only backend supported.

 The Goals
 ---------

-Make is a build tool which was created more than 20 yesrs ago.
+Make is a build tool which was created more than 20 years ago.
 It has a number of versions and dialects.
 Basic Makefiles are really easy to write and understand.
 Unfortunately, it is hard to write real-world scale set of rules correctly due to tricky syntax and lots of pitfails.
 As of today, Make has